Things to know when your child goes to college

 If your child is male, he must register with the federal Selective Service when he turns 18, or within 30 days of that birthday.

-An 18 year-old is a legal adult and is held accountable to the laws governing adults including voting, driving, paying taxes, serving jury duting, owning/buying property or firearms, and what constitutes consensual sex.
-Some laws may vary by state, so check with the state government for the specifics related to where your child is attending college, not where you, the parent, lives and continue to have those all important conversations with your child/young adult.
+An 18 year-old is a legal adult and is held accountable to the laws governing adults including voting, driving, paying taxes, serving jury duty, owning/buying property or firearms, and what constitutes consensual sex.